tytus-kurek/charm-percona-cluster/README.md

     juju add-unit percona-cluster

-A minimium cluster size of three units is recommended.
+A minimum cluster size of three units is recommended.

 Memory Configuration
 -------------------